Firstcard

 L1 visa holders are authorized to work in the U.S. and are eligible for a Social Security Number.
 Apply at your local Social Security Administration office shortly after arriving.
 You'll need your visa documentation, passport, and I-94 arrival/departure record.

 Your SSN is your gateway to the U.S. credit system.
 Without one, your options are limited — though some lenders will accept an ITIN (Individual Taxpayer Identification Number) in the meantime.
+If your spouse or dependents are on an EAD instead, our how to get a credit card with an EAD only walkthrough covers the issuer-specific options.

 Credit Card Options for L1 Visa Holders